homanchou/xr/book/build-your-own-webvr-site.md

 But when other clients join the room and render our box, how will they know that position?
 When a client joins the room they will get a phoenix_state message that informs us all the user_ids that are in the room, but that message doesn't contain position data.

 We can join the channel and push down some initial position to the server.
 Phoenix presence tracking could theoretically keep that position as some metadata.
 However, since players move around a lot, and Phoenix presence data is replicated across all nodes, I feel like that is too chatty to place data that is changing all the time in metadata.
-Instead we need some kind of database to store rapidly changing data and be able to query all users positions when clients join.
+Instead we need some kind of database to store rapidly changing data and be able to query all users positions when clients join. -->

 ## Assets, Interactables, Non-player Related Items

 ## Persistence of Scene State

-## Event Sourcing

 ## Adding WebRTC